Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 - indices between 16...31 (inclusive) represent bits of the second register, etc.
 - index 0 refers to the least significant bit of the first register
 - index 1 refers to the second least significant bit of the first register, etc.
+(Note that updating a bit in a holding type register will NOT work as expected across Modbus, the whole register gets rewritten.
+Best to use a read-only mode, such as Contact item.
+Input type registers are by definition read-only.)

 `valuetype=int8`:
 - a byte (8 bits) from the registers is interpreted as signed integer